yui-mhcp/speech_to_text/README.md

 # :yum: Speech To Text (STT)

-**NEW : [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file !
-Check it to have a global overview of the latest modifications !** :yum:
+Check the [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file to have a global overview of the latest modifications ! :yum:

+**IMPORTANT NOTE** : currently, only the `Whisper` models have been refactored.
+The other architectures (such as `Jasper` and `DeepSpeech`) may not properly work, especially in their `predict` method.

 ## Project structure